Discover what happened during the Battle and learn about the Battle of Britain pilots killed in action.

 Firstly, when the German forces attacked, advancements in radar technology meant that the RAF would get advanced notice, allowing them to get up in the air and ready to pounce.
 Following the fight, RAF pilots could get back to their airfields, refuelled and rearmed sooner, ensuring they were ready for the next scramble.

-Secondly, the distance also meant that the German aircraft were operating at the limits of their ranges.
+Secondly, the distance also meant that the German aircraft were operating at far longer ranges.
 The bombers, such as the Heinkel He-111 and Junkers Ju-88, could not carry the bomb loads that would cause significant enough damage, while the Messerschmitt Bf 109 fighters did not have the fuel loads that would allow them to enter sustained combat with the RAF Spitfires and Hurricanes.

 As the summer and fighting wore on, the window of invasion of Britain was beginning to close.
 The Luftwaffe redoubled its efforts to seize control of the air with a series of large-scale attacks on both military and civilian targets.
 As RAF bombers had previously hit German residential areas, German bombers would also begin dropping bombs on British towns and cities, the opening salvo of The Blitz.